Check me out on Page 15!

 Deck/stew on an Oyster 82, currently cruising the Med.

-Also, I have updated my CV which is available to download on my CV page.
-Click on the link above.
+My updated CV is available to download on my CV page.

 I am leaving the UK to work in the Med this summer and I have started a travel blog at TravelPod.
 If you want to read about what life is like on board then you will be able to follow my adventures here : TravelPod

 If you have any comments which you would like to add then the travel blog is the place to do it, also if you know of any great places to see while I am away then feel free to send me the details and I will check them out.

 So I have done the hard part, I’ve passed my YM practical exam, but I can’t get my mitts on the piece of paper until I attend a first aid course.
 It must be of a minimum 1 day duration and must cover hypothermia, drowning and shock as part of the course.